 Christopher Waddell is the program director for the Bachelor of Media Production and Design program.
 He is a professor at and former director of the School of Journalism and Communication at Carleton University in Ottawa and also holds the university’s Carty Chair in Business and Financial Journalism.

-Professor Waddell joined Carleton in July 2001 after 10 years at CBC Television News as senior program producer for The National and from 1993 to 2001 Parliamentary Bureau Chief in Ottawa.
-From 1995 to 2001 he was also Executive Producer News Specials for CBC, responsible for all national news specials and federal and provincial election and election night coverage during those years.
+He joined Carleton in July 2001 after 10 years at CBC Television News where he was initially senior program producer for The National and from 1993 to 2001, Parliamentary Bureau Chief in Ottawa and also Executive Producer News Specials for the network.

-Between 1984-91 he was at the Globe and Mail where he served in a number of positions including reporter in Report on Business, economics reporter in Ottawa covering among other things the Canada-US free trade negotiations and Ottawa bureau chief during the 1988 federal election.
-In the period from 1989-91 he was associate editor and then national editor of the newspaper.
+Between 1984-91 he was at the Globe and Mail as a reporter in Report on Business, economics reporter in Ottawa covering among other things the Canada-US free trade negotiations, Ottawa bureau chief in the 1988 federal election and from 1989-91 he was associate editor and then national editor of the Globe.

-Professor Waddell received a Ph.
-D in Canadian history from York University in Toronto in 1981, completing a thesis on price and wage controls and consumer rationing in Canada during World War II.
+He received a Ph.
+D in Canadian history from York University in Toronto in 1981, completing a thesis on price and wage controls and consumer rationing in Canada in World War II.

 With David Taras of Mount Royal University in Calgary he is the editor of and a contributor to How Canadians Communicate IV: Media and Politics published in May 2012 and How Canadians Communicate V: Sports in 2016, both published by Athabasca University Press.
 They are currently working on a book for University of Toronto Press for 2019 that explores the role for the CBC as a public broadcaster in a post-broadcast world.